somedevfox/ModShot-Nova/README.md

 The bindings should generally line up with what's documented in the latest FMOD docs- although things like `FMOD_Studio_System_Create` are hidden away under `FMOD::Studio::System.new` instead.
 The bindings are closest to the `C#` bindings for FMOD.

+Plugins are potentially supported via C extensions but if you really want to add support for one you may hardcode it in.
+Luckily there's a large swathe of macros to help you hardcode one in, so it should be very easy in the case of something like ResonanceAudio.

 I hope that's enough info to get you started!
 There will be some direct conversions of FMOD examples in the `scripts` folder when I get to it.
 (TODO)

 ### Options